 Flato Markham Theatre celebrated its 30th year anniversary in 2015.
 For operating over 30 years, one can expect that the Theatre possess a large amount of patron data that can be drawn upon for marketing the season annually.
-However, it seems the total patron database only represent a fraction of total visitors through the doors over the years.
-The ticketing software - TixHub has been used by the Theatre for 12 years; the ticketing system is used for patron information capture and depository, ticket order process (online or via box office), issuing tickets, ticket purchase details and history, etc.
+However, it seems the total patron database only represent a fraction of total visitors through the doors over the years - this could be partly due to CASL compliance.
+The ticketing software -TixHub has been used by the Theatre for 12 years; the ticketing system is used for patron information capture and depository, ticket order process (online or via box office), issuing tickets, ticket purchase details and history, etc.

-The mailing information of patrons can be used for direct mail marketing or general mailing; the email addresses captured can be used for anv e-marketing initiatives (with patrons' opt-in permission and consent).
+The mailing information of patrons can be used for direct mail marketing or general mailing; the email addresses captured can be used for any e-marketing initiatives (with patrons' opt-in permission and consent).
 Our observation is that the Theatre could make much improvement in applying data mining practices to distill the business intelligence contained in the database and utilizing for targeted marketing efforts.